Galileo's Daughter by Dava Sobel

 - 'Life of Pi'

-is an amazing story of a boy, his revolutionary nature of questioning Belief's of Religion and curiosity to find out.
+is a fantastic story of a boy, his revolutionary nature of questioning Belief's of Religion and curiosity to find out.

-It's interesting how life bring circumstances to our life that we completely change our own nature.
-The protagonist was taught by his father that animals don't think and what we see in their eyes is the reflection of our own emotions.
-As it is universally proven that we learn from our own Experience rather than other's words.
-Same way 'Pi' at first was terrified by the Tiger because of his childhood Devastating memory of the tiger eating Goat but seeing no other alternative he faced him every day and eventually Hunger overcome Fear and the new secret is revealed and a friendship develops between the two because of the sufferings.
-The boy wanted someone to talk and tiger needed food and both had to stay alive.
+It's interesting how life brings circumstances to our life that we completely change our nature.
+His father taught the protagonist that animals don't think and what we see in their eyes is the reflection of our own emotions as it is universally proven that we learn from our personal Experience rather than other's words.
+Same way 'Pi' at first was terrified by the Tiger because of his childhood Devastating memory of the tiger eating Goat but seeing no other alternative he faced him every day and eventually Hunger overcome Fear and the new secret is revealed, and a friendship develops between the two because of the sufferings.
+The boy wanted someone to talk, and tiger needed food, and both had to stay alive.

 Moral of the story comes out of our 'narrow thinking' that gestures must be expressed the way we want.
 Just because Tiger didn't look back at the time of separation, Pi assumed that their friendship was not real.
 In my opinion, animals are not taught to express our Ways.